nhsuk/simple-conditions-prototypes/views/stomach-ache/main-content.md

 There are also things you can do yourself to [help ease indigestion](http://www.nhs.uk/conditions/Indigestion/Pages/Introduction.aspx) and [constipation](http://www.nhs.uk/Conditions/Constipation/Pages/Introduction.aspx)

 If you have vomiting and diarrhoea with your stomach ache, it should stop after a few days.
+Try to drink a lot of fluids to avoid dehydration.

 Painkillers like paracetamol can help with your stomach ache but won’t stop any vomiting and diarrhoea.